 Easter Monday

-Easter Monday, also known as Lunedi dell’angelo (Angel Monday) or Little Easter (Pasquetta), is also an official Italian holiday that is often spent enjoying the fresh Spring weather with family and friends.
+Easter Monday, also known as Lunedi dell’angelo (Angel Monday) or Little Easter (Pasquetta), is also an official Italian holiday that is often spent enjoying the fresh spring weather with family and friends.
 The Racing of The Egg (Palio dell’Uovo) is a traditional Easter Monday game in the town of Tredozio.
 And in Barano d’Ischia, a traditional dance called the Festa della Ndrezzata takes place on the same day.

 There are games, parades, contests, concerts, wine drinking events of course, and even fun things like cheese rolling contest (Ruzzolone) in the Umbrian hill town of Panicale, to brighten the celebration.